aama/webapp/README.md

-is passed to a handler function, which uses it to formulate a SPARQL query from one of the templates in ``webapp.models.sparql``,  submits the request to the fuseki datastore via ``clj-http.client/get``, and finally parses the response, formats it, and displays it as html output.
+is passed to a handler function, which uses it to formulate a SPARQL query from one of the templates in ``webapp.models.sparql``,  submits the request to the fuseki datastore via ``clj-http.client/get``, and finally parses the response, formats it, and displays both it, and, where feasible, the query as html output.

 ### Launching the Webapp